hyperledger/besu-docs/docs/public-networks/concepts/node-sync.md

 :::note

-Ethereum nodes sync two types of data: chain data (blocks) and world state data (account storage). snap and checkpoint syncs handle chain data similarly to fast sync, but differ in how they process world state data.
+Ethereum nodes sync two types of data: chain data (blocks) and world state data (account storage).
+Snap and checkpoint syncs handle chain data similarly to fast sync, but differ in how they process world state data.

 :::

 :::note Private network syncing

 Private networks can use the same sync methods as public networks, but might require different configurations.
-See [Private network syncing](../../private-networks/concepts/node-sync-private.md) for more information.
+See [Node synchronization for private networks](../../private-networks/concepts/node-sync-private.md) for more information.

 :::